cloudbees-days/cloudbees-field-workshops/docs/core/core-0.md

 name: agenda
 # Agenda

+1. Workshop Tools Overview
-1. CloudBees Core Overview
+2. CloudBees Core Overview
-2. Setup for Labs
+3. Setup for Labs
-3. Configuration as Code (CasC) with CloudBees Core
+4. Configuration as Code (CasC) with CloudBees Core
-4. Pipeline Manageability & Governance with Templates and Policies
+5. Pipeline Manageability & Governance with Templates and Policies
-5. Cross Team Collaboration
+6. Cross Team Collaboration
-6. Hibernating Masters
+7. Hibernating Masters

 ---
+name: workshop-tools
+# Workshop Tools Overview

+* We will be using Zoom breakout rooms for the majority of the workshop material.
+* Please use the Zoom chat to introduce yourself and if you have any questions.
+* We will have a short poll where you will be able to assess your experience level in a few technical areas.
+Based on your responses to the poll questions you will be asked to rank your overall experience level as a **1**, **2** or a **3**, and then rename yourself in Zoom by adding that number before your name.
+* After an overview of CloudBees Core you will grouped by experience level into Zoom breakout rooms.
+* Once in the breakout rooms please feel free to ask questions via audio or via the Zoom.
+You may also use the Zoom *Nonverbal* feedback feature to raise your hand or to ask you instructor to slow down or speed up.
+NOTE: The chat is only broadcast to your breakout room.

+---
+name: workshop-zoom
+# Workshop Zoom Overview

+TOOD - Will add a screenshot of Zoom showing how to rename and highlight the features discussed in the previous slide.

+---
 name: lab-environment
 # Lab Environment
 * This workshop uses a CloudBees Core cluster, an enterprise version of Jenkins, running on the Google Kubernetes Engine (GKE)
+  * Each attendee will provision their own Jenkins instance for the labs by leveraging the scalability of CloudBees Core on Kubernetes
-* All the instructions for the labs are available in GitHub
+* All the instructions for the labs and these slides are publicly available in GitHub
 * Attendees will be using their own GitHub accounts

 ---